 If you are seeking a greater adventure you can drive all the way down to the Lagunas where the whales have their babies.
 San Ignacio and Ojo de Liebre are some.

 5) The best spot in Mexico to watch the stars.
 Baja travel at its best!

 6 hours south of Tijuana and taking the Ensenada scenic road, this journey will take your breath away.

 From the intersection and the San Telmo town, 70 miles of incredible beautiful scenery awaits you.
-Filled with vegetation, mountains and trees.
-Furthermore upon reaching the Sierra de San Pedro Martir you have to option of renting a cozy cabin or if your prefer to camp there huge open spaces surrounded by coniferous Pine trees.
+Filled with vegetation, mountains, and trees.
+Furthermore, upon reaching the Sierra de San Pedro Martir you have to option of renting a cozy cabin or if you prefer to camp there huge open spaces surrounded by coniferous Pine trees.
 Observing the night sky here is such a treat due to the lack of light pollution.
-The most star saturated night skies.
+The most star-saturated night skies.